standardebooks/manual/8-typography.rst

 			<p>“In the beginning God created the heaven and the earth” is the first verse of Genesis 1.</p>

 #.
-If a continuous range of verses is being cited, an en-dash (:utf:`–` or U+2013) is placed between the verse numbers indicating the beginning and the end of the range.
+If a continuous range of verses is being cited, an en dash (:utf:`–` or U+2013) is placed between the verse numbers indicating the beginning and the end of the range.

 	.. code:: html